 - Copy-only backups for SQL – We automatically take copy-only backups for SQL server, which is basically a snapshot of SQL at that point in time and independent of any backup sequencing that you may have.
 Taking a copy-only backup avoids breaking the SQL server backup chain.

 - App-consistent log truncation for Exchange – We automatically check to see if logs are backed up, and if done, truncate the logs up to the nearest point when the backup commenced.
 We don’t require specific settings to be turned on by the user to ensure app-consistent log truncation.
 Log truncation prevents the VM from running out of disk space and eventually crashing.

 How Our VSS Service Works

 Our VSS requester and writers coordinate to provide a stable system image from which to back up data.
 Once the requester queries the writers for information about the files to be backed up, the Windows VSS service quiesces all writers and freezes I/O operations.
 Our VSS provider instructs the ESXi host to take a VMware snapshot.
 Following the backup, the Windows VSS service resumes normal operations and confirms with our VSS provider that the VMware snapshot was successfully taken.

-To wrap it up, main point is we inject industry best practices with automation, hands-free management, and efficiency to deliver app-consistent snapshots for your mission critical apps.
+To wrap it up, the main point is we inject industry best practices with automation, hands-free management, and efficiency to deliver app-consistent snapshots for your mission-critical apps.
 For more information, check out our App-Consistent Snapshot brief here.